aaronpowell/aaronpowell.github.io/src/documents/posts/2015-01-26-the-danger-of-the-just-use-webkit-mindset.md

---- cson
+---
   title: "The danger of the 'Just Use WebKit' mindset"
-date: '2015-01-25'
+  date: "2015-01-25"
-tags: ['web', 'browsers', 'internet-explorer']
+  tags:
+    - "web"
+    - "browsers"
+    - "internet-explorer"
-description: """Just use WebKit seems to be a common belief in web developers, but there's a danger involved in that mindset.
+  description: "Just use WebKit seems to be a common belief in web developers, but there's a danger involved in that mindset."
-"""
 ---

 [![Sigh...](/get/just-use-webkit.png)](https://twitter.com/IanCeicys/status/559353740160167938)